Impact of Chronic Conditions on Mobility

 Diabetes

-• Key Challenges: Increased risk of falls, difficulty in wound healing (leading to potential amputations), and reduced physical activity due to discomfort or fear of injury.
+Key challenges for mobility include an increased risk of falls, difficulty in wound healing (leading to potential amputations), and reduced physical activity due to discomfort or fear of injury.

 Obesity